kesla/design-challenges/project-2/thoughts.md

 * haha, I'm having a hard time navigating in the layer structure now.
 So, that experiment turned out to be a bit costly.

 * I'm surprised how often things are centered without me noticing

+* The arrow was really difficult to get done - I'm wondering if this is the best way to handle them.